 Rick: One minute?
 Oh, okay.

 Francis: I think I can say this in 30 seconds or so.
-That my old teacher in the Theravadan tradition, I ordained for a year and a half in the Theravadan monastic tradition, and Bhante Gunaratana was my teacher and preceptor.
-And he came in one day in a retreat and he said, “If you say that you have a self, you’re deluded.”
-And everybody was like, “Yeah, okay.”
-And then he said, “And if you say you have no self, you’re deluded.” (laughing) And everybody was like, “What?”
-And then he’s talked about walking on a tightrope.
+My old teacher in the Theravadan tradition, I ordained for a year and a half in the Theravadan monastic tradition, and Bhante Gunaratana was my teacher and preceptor.
+And he came in one day during a retreat and he said, “If you say that you have a self, you’re deluded.”
+And everybody responded, “Yeah, okay.”
+And then he said, “And if you say you have no self, you’re deluded.” (laughing) And everybody was confused, “What?”
+And then he talked about walking on a tightrope.
 He said, “It’s like walking on a tightrope.
 There’s no self and there’s a self.
 And just like the tightrope, you can’t just lean one way.
-You have to kind of balance it.
+You have to balance it.
 It’s a constant little dance on the tightrope to stay on the tightrope.”
-And I think that kind of, for me, sums up the emptiness in form dilemma, so-called.
+And I think that, for me, sums up the emptiness in form dilemma, if I may call it that.
 It’s not really a dilemma.

 Rick: Well, thank you, everybody.
 I’m sorry we didn’t take more questions and all.
 Just to put in a plug, Francis and I will both be giving presentations tomorrow at 11.
-Dueling banjos kind of situation in different rooms.
+It’s a dueling banjos kind of situation in different rooms.

 Francis: You’re my competitor.

 Rick: Yeah, come to one or the other.
-I wish they weren’t conflicting ’cause I would love to come to your presentation.
+I wish they weren’t conflicting, because I would love to come to your presentation.
 Do you have anything else scheduled, Loch?

-Loch: Not out here, but just please, welcome to look at my website.
-I have practices, particularly I have a book out, but I also have an audio, which is basically just these glimpse practices, which is really, can be downloaded.
+Loch: Not out here, but just please, feel welcome to look at my website.
+I have practices, particularly I have a book out, but I also have an audio, which is basically just these glimpse practices, which can be downloaded.

 Rick: And I’ve interviewed all these folks and you’ll find their interviews on batgap.com and links to their websites and links to their books and all that stuff, so thank you very much.